WordPress Website Maintenance

 If you plan to outsource, look for services that offer flexible maintenance plans without long-term commitments.
 Many website maintenance service providers will let you choose a month-to-month plan, allowing you to assess the value of their services without feeling tied down.

-If, after a period of time for initial assessment you grow to trust the quality, transparency, and reliability of their services, consider upgrading to a cheaper annual payment option if this is offered.
+If, after some time for initial assessment, you trust their services’ quality, transparency, and reliability, consider upgrading to a cheaper annual payment option if this is offered.

 WordPress Maintenance – FAQs